 I am a Ph.D. student in pure mathematics in the Department of Mathematics at the University of Michigan in Ann Arbor.
 My advisor is Lizhen Ji.
 I started here in September 2015.
 I obtained my B.S. in mathematics from Caltech in June 2015.
 Before that, I lived in Cary, NC, and before that, I lived in Rochester, NY.

 Here is my CV.

 I am interested in geometry and topology.
 My favorite types of questions are those in which both geometry and topology play a major role.
 Specifically, I have been studying Teichmüller spaces and moduli spaces of Riemann surfaces and connections to other geometric objects, such as symmetric spaces, and generalizations.
-I am also interested in differential geometry, mapping class groups, and other related objects.
+I am also interested in differential geometry, hyperbolic geometry, mapping class groups, and other related objects.
 Occasionally, I am interested in applications to other fields (not necessarily pure mathematics).

 Greenfield, M. A lower bound for Torelli-K-quasiconformal homogeneity.
 Geometriae Dedicata 177 (2014), Issue 1, 61-70.
 Available at arXiv: 1309.2666.